Wisconsin

 F. Effect of pardon

-Pardon restores rights and privileges lost as a result of conviction, relieves legal disabilities, and signals rehabilitation, but does not expunge or seal the conviction.
+A pardon restores all rights and privileges lost as a result of conviction, relieves legal disabilities, and signals rehabilitation, but does not expunge or seal the conviction.
 Gun rights are restored unless the conviction was for a domestic violence misdemeanor.
 Those convicted of a felony involving possession of a firearm must receive a pardon for both the underlying felony conviction and the firearm possession conviction in order to regain gun rights.
-Pardon does not result in removal from the sex offender registry.
-A pardoned conviction must be revealed to an employer if asked, but pardoned individuals are also encouraged to furnish proof of pardon to prospective employers.
-See PAB website
+A pardon does not result in removal from the sex offender registry.
+A pardoned conviction must be revealed to an employer if asked, but pardoned individuals are also encouraged to furnish proof of the pardon to prospective employers.
+See PAB website.

 G. Frequency of grants